Second Revised Edition

 Political Realities Restrain Christians Today

-Christians are not allowed to believe or say Jesus' Second Coming is fulfilled already.
+Christians are not allowed to believe or openly confess Jesus' Second Coming is fulfilled already.
 But Matthew 10 and the Olivet accounts in Matthew and Mark and Luke attach this prodigious event to the Destruction of Jerusalem in no uncertain terms, so does 2 Thessalonians 2:1-13 and Revelation 16:15ff.5

 Christians are not allowed to believe or profess that the judgment foretold in the New Testament fell out on the Jewish nation in the contemporary period of those who saw Jesus.
 But Luke 23:27-31 and Revelation 6:10-17 make this conclusion certain.6